 Dogs run the risk of disease just as much as humans and in some cases due to their nature they can get themselves into trouble with what they eat when they are out and about.
 They can suffer terribly from arthritis, soreness, fatigue and stomach upsets.
 Dogs can be precious members of a family and it can hurt people a great deal to see their dog suffer.
 Instead of putting them down or treating them with opiates, CBD oil can provide a safer more natural alternative treatment for relieving pain and other various symptoms with little to no side effects.

-The endocannabinoid system is acted upon by cannabinoids, of which cannabidiol, or CBD, is one.
-This system is largely the same across most complex animals as the system is very useful.
+1. Dogs and Humans Benefit in Similar Ways – The endocannabinoid system is acted upon by cannabinoids, of which cannabidiol, or CBD, is one.
+This system is largely the same across most complex animals as the system is beneficial.
 This means that dogs and humans both have receptors for cannabinoids that are largely identical, hence dogs getting ‘high’ if they eat cannabis, just as we would.

 As the systems are so similar in dogs and humans, it is possible to say that if it works for a human, it probably works for a dog with regards to CBD.
 This is not always possible with animals (humans don’t respond to catnip, disappointingly) but scores of pet owners have experimented with CBD for their pet dogs and found it to be useful.

-Your dog will not get high when you give it CBD because it is not psychoactive.
+3. CBD Oil for Dogs Does Not Make Them High – Your dog will not get high when you give it CBD because it is not psychoactive.
 Both humans and dogs can take CBD without the risk of becoming high.
-The chemical that causes the psychoactive effect traditionally linked with cannabis is tetrahydrocannabinol, or THC.
+The chemical that causes the psychoactive effect traditionally linked with cannabis is tetrahydrocannabinol aka THC.
 CBD oil for dogs does not have THC in (it is illegal in much of the world), so you don’t need to worry about your dog eating all the snacks in the house and lying around all day.
 CBD will not affect it much at all, other than to relieve the symptoms of several conditions.

-Cannabis is not an addictive substance.
+5. CBD Oil is Not Addictive – Cannabis is not an addictive substance.
 While people can develop a psychological dependence on cannabis, THC and CBD do not produce an addiction in the brain.
 When they are withdrawn after prolonged use there are no withdrawal effects like those of heroin or cocaine, which can be very debilitating.
-In fact they probably will not notice they are taking or not taking CBD oil at all.
+They probably won’t notice they are taking or not taking CBD oil at all.

 Most pain relief for dogs is opioid or opiate based, and therefore very addictive.
 Dogs suffer from withdrawal symptoms just like us and can become very dependent on regular opiate pain relief.
 CBD offers a form of pain and symptom relief that will not have them shivering and shaking when you try to wean them off it.
 Just stop giving them it and they will be fine.

-Even taken long-term, there are few side effects of taking CBD oil for humans or dogs.
+6. There Are No Side Effects of CBD Oil for Dogs – Even taken long-term, there are few side effects of taking CBD oil for humans or dogs.
 This is evidence from human studies, but the shared physiology means that it is very likely that dogs will have a similar response.
-Diet, heart rate, blood pressure and body temperature are unaffected long-term, and there is substantial evidence that CBD protects from some forms of cancer by inhibiting tumour growth and increasing tumour cell death, as well as affecting cancerous metabolisms.
+Diet, heart rate, blood pressure, and body temperature are unaffected long-term, and there is substantial evidence that CBD protects from some forms of cancer by inhibiting tumor growth and increasing tumor cell death, as well as affecting cancerous metabolisms.

 CBD helps regulate the immune system, both helping immune cells kill cancer and by inhibiting the growth of macrophages, which are involved in inflammation.
 Chronic inflammation causes a host of conditions, from heart disease to diabetes, so avoiding this is essential.

-Remember, there is basically no data for CBD efficacy and safety with dogs.
-What is known about CBD is known specifically in relation to lab animals and humans, so do not take anything in this article as certain.
+Remember, there is no data for CBD efficacy and safety with dogs.
+What is known about CBD is explicitly known concerning lab animals and humans, so do not take anything in this article as certain.
 There is a chance that in the future CBD will be found to be harmful, and while this looks very unlikely, we cannot guarantee your dog will benefit from the treatment.